 8) Two-thirds of public school teachers believe that the arts are getting crowded out of the school day.

 9) 97 percent of elementary schools nationwide don’t offer dance and 96 percent don’t offer theater.

-10) In 2008, African-American and Hispanic students had less than half of the access to arts education than their White peers.
+10) In 2008, African-American and Hispanic students had less than half of access to arts education as their white peers.